Dynamical Scaling Reveals Topological Defects and Anomalous Evolution of a Photoinduced Phase Transition: Observation of subdiffusive dynamics

 To extract the growth exponent of the coarsening process, $\beta$ in Eq.
-(1), it is convenient to define $h\left(k,t\right)=k^2 S\left(k,t\right)$, which has the same scaling form as $S(k, t)$.
-The location of the maximum of $h(k, t)$ satisfies $k_{max}(t)\propto L^{-1}(t)$ independently of the function $g(t)$ \cite{supp_text}.
-In Fig. 2A we show $\log[k_{max}(t)]$, extracted from the experiment, versus $\log(t)$.
+(1), it is convenient to define $h\left(k,t\right)=k^2 S\left(k,t\right)$.
+In Fig. 2(a) we show the measured $h\left(k,t\right)$ by plotting $k^2I(k,t)$ at several representative delays, normalizing each trace by its maximal value.
+The traces exhibit a distinct maximum which visibly shifts horizontally to lower $k$ values with increasing $t$.
+Since $h(k, t)$ has the same scaling form as $S(k, t)$, the $k$ position of the maximum as a function of time, $k_{m}(t)$, satisfies $k_{m}(t)\propto L^{-1}(t)\propto t^{-\beta}$ because $L(t)$ is the only relevant lengthscale, completely governing the system's evolution.
+Furthermore, $k_{m}(t)$ is independent of $g(t)$ because $g(t)$ scales the intensity equally for all wavevectors (see Appendix B(2)).
+To robustly resolve the horizontal shift of the maximum shown in Fig. 2(a), we fit the maximum region for each delay to a Gaussian and identify $k_{m}(t)$ with the Gaussian's center.
+In Fig. 2(b) we plot $\log(k_{m}(t))$ versus $\log(t)$.
 The plot fits a straight line very well with a slope of $\beta=0.29$.
-In Fig. 2B, we plot $h\left(k,t\right)$ versus $kL(t)$ at various delays for $\beta=0.29$.
-The maxima, as well as the whole $kL(t)>0.02$ region, collapse quite well for all presented delays.
-The deviation from scaling at low $k$ (long wavelengths) is expected, as other parameters such as the optical penetration depth set the dominant lengthscale\cite{Trigo2021}.
-This data collapse clearly shows that the system exhibits scaling with a coarsening length-scale of $L(t)\propto t^{0.29}$.
+In the supplemental material Fig. S1 we plot similar traces to Fig. 2 for fluences of 4 mJ/cm$^2$, 6 mJ/cm$^2$, and 9 mJ/cm$^2$, showing no notable change to $\beta$.
+This demonstrates that the power-law is an intrinsic property of the system, which does not depend on the excitation strength.
+In Fig. 2(c), we plot the same traces as in Fig. 2(a), with the horizontal axis re-scaled for each delay by $L(t) \propto t^\beta$ with $\beta=0.29$.
+The maxima, as well as the entire region with $kL(t)>0.02$ collapse quite well for all presented delays.
+The deviation from scaling at low $k$ is expected since scaling only applies at lengthscales smaller than the system size.
+In the photoexcited system, the system size is effectively the pumped volume, which is limited by the laser penetration depth.
+Here, the stationary local maximum around $k=0.01${\AA} in Fig. 2(a) is associated with the 100\AA-200{\AA} penetration depth of the laser \cite{Trigo2021}, so a robust data collapse is observed up to lengthscales of $\sim$50\AA.
+This data collapse clearly shows that the system exhibits a coarsening lengthscale $L(t)\propto t^{0.29}$.